National Social Security Fund (Tanzania)

 The NSSF was founded in 1997 as the successor to the defunct National Provident Fund (NPF).
 NSSF covers all other employers in the country and participation for both employers and employees is compulsory.
 NSSF is both a pension fund and a provident fund.

 History

 The social security scheme dates back to 1945 where all social security issues were handled by the NPF.
 The National Provident Fund Act was enacted in 1964 and amended in 1968.
 The NPF became defunct in 1997 and the Act of Parliament No. 28 of 1997 replaced the NPF with the NSSF.

 Corporate affairs

 Management and ownership

-The company is entirely owned by the government of Tanzania and is one of the four social security funds in the country.
-The others are the Parastatal Pension Fund, the Public Service Pensions Fund, and the Local Authority Pension Fund.
-All the funds formerly were limited to separate sectors of the workforce; however, the regulations were liberalized in the early 2000s with all funds being authorized to enroll any employees in the formal and informal sector.
+In Tanzania, the National Social Security Fund (NSSF) is one of the two main social security institutions, fully owned by the Government of Tanzania.
+NSSF provides coverage to employees from both the formal and informal sectors, making it the primary fund for private sector workers and self-employed individuals.
+Alongside NSSF is the Public Service Social Security Fund (PSSSF), which specifically covers employees in the public service.
+Initially, social security funds in Tanzania were restricted to different sectors of the workforce, but reforms introduced in the early 2000s liberalised membership, allowing NSSF to extend its services more broadly and become the most inclusive fund in the country.